MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 App is configured in kiosk mode but it is not showing up in start menu.

 **Troubleshooting steps**

 Verify that AUMID of app is correctly specified and it does not contain versions.
-Refer to [this page](/hololens/hololens-kiosk#plan-the-kiosk-deployment) for examples.
+Refer to [HoloLens AUMIDs for inbox apps](hololens-kiosk-reference.md#hololens-aumids) for examples.

 ### Issue - Building a package with kiosk mode failed